Twitter 101: How To Craft the Perfect Tweet

 A quick Google-ing will tell you that tweets with images work, big time.
 Tweets with images are 94% more likely to get retweeted, and 89% more likely to get favorite’d over tweets without images.

 What kind of images work best?
 The easiest answer is relevant ones.
-If your tweet is in regards to a report or stat-filled article you’d like to share, include an image of a graph.
+If your tweet is in regard to a report or stat-filled article you’d like to share, include an image of a graph.
 Be sure it’s still clear enough to be read on a mobile device.
 If it’s not, use a screenshot of a portion of the graph.

 If your tweet is not about data, add a cool, conceptual stock image that ties into the topic at hand.
 Twitter is a good place to have some fun and to express your brand’s personality, and images are a clever way to do just that.